parflow/parflow/docs/user_manual/pfsystem.rst

    Calculate slopes in the x and y directions from the elevation dataset.
-This can be done with the built in tools as shown in §4.3 :ref:`common_pftcl` Example 5.
+This can be done with the built in tools as shown in :ref:`common_pftcl` Example 5.
 In most cases some additional processing of the DEM will be required to ensure that the drainage patterns are correct.
 To check this you can run a “parking lot test" by setting the permeability of surface to almost zero and adding a flux to the top surface.
 If the results from this test don’t look right (i.e. your runoff patterns don’t match what you expect) you will need to go back and modify your DEM.
-The built in ParFlow tools pitfill and flatfill can be used to address some issues.
-(These tools are also shown in §4.3 :ref:`common_pftcl` Example 5).

    Create an indicator file for the subsurface.
 The indicator file is a 3D ``.pfb`` file with the same dimensions as your domain that has